MarcDiethelm/xtc/README.md

 In Express templates are called layouts.

-Modules can also define (multiple) templates for their own markup.
+Terrific Modules too can define (multiple) templates for their own markup.

 ### Terrific Folder: Order matters